SefaZeng/SefaZeng.github.io/_pages/about.md

 Bio
 ======
 I am Application Researcher/Machine Learning Engineer at WeChat AI.
-Mainly focus on Natural Language Processing and Machine Translation.
+Mainly focus on Multilingual Machine Translation and Deep Transformer.
 I received my Master's Degree from Peking University.
-I recently shifted my focus to very deep Transformer and multilingual machine transaltion.
+I recently shifted my focus to the evaluation of the capability of Large Language Model (LLM) and translation with LLM.

 I am looking for a PhD position in Natural Language Processing.